BIQU Magician Lipstick-Sized Delta Rostock 3D Printer

 You can change your offsets, feed the filament through increments as well as the X & Y axis.
 You can view the contents of the SD card so you can choose what to print and also the auto levelling feature.

-The BIQU Magician can be classed as quite noisy, but for me it gives out a robotic sound, which is quite musical I think!
+The BIQU Magician can be classed as quite noisy, but for me it gives out a robotic sound.
+However, I find it quite musical I think!
 I have no issues with that.
 I don’t believe you can apply dampers to the motors as they are smaller than your usual Nemo 7 stepper motors.

 Time for printing!

-After slicing your file using which ever software you have, save this to the SD card, insert into the slot on the front.
-The Sd card is loaded straight away onto the screen where you can then choose your print.
+After slicing your file using which ever software you have, save this to the SD card.
+Insert into the slot on the front which is loaded straight away onto the screen where you can then choose your print.
 I’d advise giving these short names, or something at the start of the filename for ease of finding!

 Tap on your file you want to print and the BIQU Magician will heat up the PLA quite quickly and then start your print.
 As the print bed is non-heated, and uses a flexible plate, first adhesion can be hit and miss, so with the glue stick that is provided, you can lay some of this down before hand.
 Once printing, you can watch in awe as it produces your creation!